KonstantinSviridov/stuff/Automation.md

 #Batch Notebooks Conversion and Launching

 ##About
+Batch convert and launch utility is the main tool for testing RamlScript and API specifications.

 The `automation/automation.ts` script allows to perform batch conversion of JavaScript notebooks from the Portal to RamlScript notebooks and lunching the converted notebooks.

 The automation steps are: